I learned this tip from market traders

 Have you ever been to one of those market stalls where the trader creates a buzz and draws a crowd?

-Those traders were experts in well-rehearsed, persuasive patter.
+The thing I remember is, those traders were experts in well-rehearsed, persuasive patter.

 How a market trader pitches